 When you are unable to see colors properly, called color blindness or color vision deficit, it is also known as color blindness.
 This condition is also called color blindness.
 It is when a person cannot differentiate between certain colors.
 This is usually between reds and greens, but occasionally it can also occur in blues.

 Two types of retina cells can detect light.
 These cells are known as rods and cones.
 They are located near the center of your eyes and detect color.
 There are three types of cones that see color: blue, green and red.
 These cone cells provide input to the brain that determines our perception of color.
-You can develop colour blindness later in life, although it is more common to be born with.
+You can develop color blindness later in life, although it is more common to be born with.
 A more serious condition can be indicated by a change in your color vision.
-An ophthalmologist should be consulted if there is a marked change in the color perception.
+An ophthalmologist should be consulted if there is a marked change in color perception.

 Why is color important for data visualization?